MartaSwierczewska/tor_STRUDELKIJS/README.md

+### Find the best place to pick up your delivery

 Web application, which allows users to rate collection point and find the best one(based on their preferences, location and other users ratings) using Google Maps API

-In order to use Google Maps go to https://developers.google.com/maps/documentation/embed/get-api-key and get an **API key**.
+In order to use Google Maps go to https://developers.google.com/maps/documentation/embed/get-api-key and get an <br> **API key**.
 You can use version for developers without billing.

-Open **/frontend/.env** file and paste: REACT_APP_MAPS_API_KEY=yourApiKey putting there generated value.
+Open **/frontend/.env** file and paste: *REACT_APP_MAPS_API_KEY=yourApiKey* putting there generated value.

 `npm install`  Installs node_modules